StochasticBiology/hypertraps-ct/README.md

 with the above observations would now reflect the transitions 001->001 (i.e. remaining in state 001) and 001->011.

-If you have phylogenetic data, we can curate it into transition format. `curate.tree` takes two arguments: a filename for a tree in Newick format, and a filename for a CSV datafile.
-The CSV file should have labels in its first column that correspond to tip labels in the Newick tree, and the subsequent columns should give the L binary features for that tip.
+If you have phylogenetic data, we can curate it into transition format. `curate.tree` takes two arguments: a tree describing a phylogeny and a dataframe describing the features for each tip.
+These can be provided either as a rooted tree and a dataframe, or a filename for a tree in Newick format, and a filename for a CSV datafile to be read.
+The dataframe/CSV file should have labels in its first column that correspond to tip labels in the Newick tree, and the subsequent columns should give the L binary features for that tip.
 The list returned by `curate.tree` contains `srcs`, `dests`, and `times` elements which can be passed to HyperTraPS; the tree and data can be plotted with `plotHypercube.curated.tree`.
 There's an example in the tuberculosis case study below.

 *If you're not interested in continuous time, uncertain data, priors, or old data formats, skip to the next section now.*